Brian Mitchell (running back): Legacy

 Mitchell is the NFL's second all-time leader in total yardage, second only to Jerry Rice with 23,330 yards, thanks in large part to his 14,014 yards from kickoff returns and his 4,999 punt return yards.
 Both are NFL records, and his 875 postseason kickoff return yards are a record as well.
 He also rushed for 1,967 yards on 388 carries (avg.
 5.1 rushing yards), caught 255 passes for 2,336 yards, recovered 20 fumbles for 14 return yards, and scored 29 touchdowns (four kickoff returns, nine punt returns, 12 rushing, and four receiving).
 His 13 special teams touchdowns rank second in the NFL only behind Devin Hester.
 His nine punt return touchdowns rank third behind Hester (11) and Eric Metcalf (10).

-Brian Mitchell also holds the NFL record for most combined yards by any one player against a single opponent: 3,076 all-purpose yards against the Dallas Cowboys.
+Mitchell also holds the NFL record for most combined yards by any one player against a single opponent: 3,076 all-purpose yards against the Dallas Cowboys.
+He also holds the record for most all-purpose yards in a single decade.

-He is also one of only five players to record four seasons of over 2,000 total yards, (the others being Marshall Faulk, Dante Hall, Darren Sproles, and Tiki Barber) and missed out on a fifth by only five yards.
+He is also one of only six players to record four seasons of over 2,000 total yards, (the others being Tiki Barber, Eric Dickerson, Marshall Faulk, Dante Hall, and Darren Sproles) and missed out on a fifth season by only five yards.

 He was inducted into the Washington Redskins Ring of Fame at FedEx Field during the 2009 season.

-On September 14, 2016, Brian Mitchell was nominated for the 2017 class of the Pro Football Hall of Fame, but he was not selected as a finalist.
+On September 14, 2016, Mitchell was nominated for the 2017 class of the Pro Football Hall of Fame, but he was not selected as a finalist.
 On September 22, 2021, he was nominated for the 2022 class.